 Since that day Teen Challenge has grown to be a leader in the solution to the drug and alcohol crisis both nationally and internationally.
 Currently, there are 2000 centers worldwide.

-Since NDTC’s move to Mandan in 2005, over 230 men and women have graduated from NDTC.
+Since Adult & Teen Challenge, North Dakota’s move to Mandan in 2005.
 More than two hundred families across the region are experiencing restored relationships.
 Mothers and fathers have been reunited with their children.
 Parents have regained their sons and daughters and communities have gained responsible citizens able and willing to contribute to the good of their cities.

 This group travels across North Dakota singing, sharing stories of the life changing experiences, and inviting those who are struggling to consider the program.

-The ND Transformation Project, “Living Free,” sponsored by NDATC is a community based program intended to assist individuals and their families, before, during, and after the long term residential program.
+The ND Transformation Project, “Living Free,” sponsored by Adult & Teen Challenge, North Dakota is a community based program intended to assist individuals and their families, before, during, and after the long term residential program.
 The curriculum and group activities continue to address issues surrounding addictions and the resulting consequences, provide positive alternatives to self-destructive behaviors and become a source of accountability for those seeking life-long sobriety.
 Currently there are active ministries in Bismarck/Mandan, Minot, Grand Forks, and Fargo with trained individuals assisting individuals, families and communities dealing with life-challenging life-controlling problems find wholeness in Christ.
 Contact Pastor Jeff at (701) 667-2131, extension 102, for more information.